KennethLeeJE8/datadam_mcp/README.md

 **The Solution:** DataDam is a **persistent memory layer** that decouples your personal information from your AI tool's unstable memory.
 Mention something once, and it's remembered forever across all conversations.

+### How It Works

+Just **talk naturally** - DataDam works invisibly in the background, consulting you for consent:

+1. **First mention:** "I'm using TypeScript with Express for my API project" → DataDam proactively stores this in `digital_products`

+2. **Weeks later:** "Help me debug this API error"
+   → DataDam retrieves your tech stack (TypeScript, Express) automatically

+3. **No commands needed** - Your AI handles all the storage and retrieval

 ---

 ### Example 1: Book Recommendations